google/tcmalloc/docs/design.md

 between the middle-end into and out of the thread-local cache as needed.

-A thread cache contains one singly linked list of free objects per size-class (so if there are N class-sizes, there will be N corresponding linked lists), as shown in the following diagram.
+A thread cache contains one singly linked list of free objects per size-class (so if there are N size-classes, there will be N corresponding linked lists), as shown in the following diagram.

 ![Structure of per-thread cache](images/per-thread-structure.png "Structure of per-thread cache")